CodSeqCP01/codseqcp/README.md

 		s_aureus	Staphylococcus aureus	Staphylococcus_aureus
 		volvox	Volvox carteri	Volvox_carteri

+Output results

 The final result is a cluster of sequences in FASTA formatted file named

 		clustered_cds.fasta

 or

 		clustered_genomic.fasta

-	REQUIREMENTS
+Prerequisites
 		CodSeqCP runs on linux and assumes that below programs are in your path
+			- Python
+			- Linux 64 bits
 			- SPAdes (for reads assembly)
 			- Augustus (for gene prediction)
 			- blast+ (for sequence alignment)